 In order to choose the solution that works best for you and your team, it’s important to lay out your objectives.
-Establishing these up front will help you prioritize solutions with your organization’s end goals in mind.
+Establishing these up front will help you prioritize solutions with your organization’s maintenance goals in mind.

 2. Evaluate vendors

 Once you’ve established your goals, you can begin to compare vendors.
-Eliminate the vendors that are unable to meet the majority of your goals, and narrow your choice down to several candidates who can meet all, or most of, your maintenance needs.
+Eliminate the vendors that are unable to meet the majority of your goals, and narrow your choice down to a handful of candidates who can meet all, or most of, your maintenance needs.

 3. Choose a solution

-You should also create a decision matrix analysis that houses a set of criteria you’d like each vendor to meet.
+You should also create a decision matrix analysis that houses a set of criteria that you’d like each vendor to meet.
 Rate these criteria on a scale of 1–10 based on how important each one is to you.
-Then, rate each vendor’s ability to achieve that criteria on a scale of 1–10.
+Then rate each vendor’s ability to achieve that criteria on a scale of 1–10.
 Simple math will allow you to determine which vendor is best suited for you.

 4. Make the case to the decision makers

 Next, share the goals of the project.
 If you have an idea of what great looks like, this will motivate decision makers to help you achieve it.
 Discuss your preferred vendor and how they will help you reach those goals.

-CMMS systems comparison
+CMMS vendor comparison

 The CMMS Software FrontRunners quadrant on Software Advice by Gartner highlights leaders in usability and customer satisfaction in CMMS software.